 1. Stir Fry Sesame veggie noodles with leftover meat (20 min.)

 2. Poppyseed Buttered vegetable noodles (10 min.)

 Prepare veggie noodles.
 Stir fry until just limp.

 In the meantime heat a jar of spicy tomato sauce that you canned during the harvest season.
 Add leftover ground beef, ground lamb, or seafood or prepared lentils if desired.
 Serve the tomato sauce over the cooked vegetable noodles and top with grated cheese.

 4. Quick alfredo sauce with Veggie Noodles (25 min.)

 Get yourself a julienne peeler and start on the path to better health this winter by making fast and easy vegetable noodles — “voodles” — the next time you are looking for comfort food.
-The julienne peeler makes a great hostess gift, neighbor gift, and gardener gift.
+The julienne peeler makes a great hostess gift, neighbour gift, and gardener gift.
 So grab two and use the coupon.
-I bought two I liked the first one I bought so much.
+I bought two since I liked the first one so much.